isomerpages/moe-kuochuanprespri/pages/Announcements.md

 #### Letter to Parents
 08-09-23<br>
 A copy of the latest Letter to Parents has been sent via the Parents Gateway app.
 Please email us at [kcpps@moe.edu.sg](mailto:kcpps@moe.edu.sg) if you have issues accessing.

+#### E-Learning Day (28 September 2023)

+Primary 3 pupils will be having their e-learning on 28 September (Thursday).
+Please click on the attached file for the e-learning day assignments.
+Pupils will be able to access the online assignments from 28 September, 7.00 a.m. onwards.

+Should you encounter any issues with SLS, you can contact the following helplines:

+School Based SLS Helpline
+Tel no: (65) 6259 5396
+Tel no: 6230 8571 (WhatsApp only)
+Email: ronnie_kuek_kia_wee@moe.edu.sg

+Operating hours:
+Mondays to Fridays: 8.00 a.m. – 4.00 p.m.

+SLS Helpdesk
+Tel no: (65) 6702 6513
+Email: helpdesk@sls.ufinity.com

+Operating hours:
+Mondays to Fridays: 4.00 p.m. – 9.00 p.m.
+Saturdays: 9.00 a.m. – 3.00 p.m.
+* Closed on Sundays &amp; Public Holidays